gempesaw/saucerest-perl/README.md

 specifying it during construction.

-If there's no SAUCE\_ACCESS\_KEY environment variable, and you neglect to specify the username during construciton, we will croak.
+If there's no SAUCE\_ACCESS\_KEY environment variable, and you neglect to specify the access\_key during construciton, we will croak.

 ## trace